Artist Biography

 2010: Festoon Door, Student Gallery, Victorian College of the Arts, Melbourne

-2009: School of Art Graduate Exhibition, Margaret Lawrence Gallery, Melbourne
+2009: School of Art Graduate Exhibition, Victorian College of the Arts, Melbourne

-2009: SOS, Victoria Harbour Young Artist Initiative, Docklands, Melbourne
+2009: Rising, Victoria Harbour Young Artist Initiative, Docklands

 2009: Sand Cubes, School of Art Graduate Exhibition, Victorian College of the Arts, Melbourne